tezos-checker/checker/README.md

 Various ad-hoc documentation can be found in the [docs](./docs) folder.

-The full docs are taking shape under [docs/spec](./docs/spec): use `make spec` to build them if you're in a Nix shell or have `sphinx` installed).
+The full docs are taking shape under [docs/spec](./docs/spec): use `earthly --artifact +spec/ ./spec` to build them.
 These docs are published at [checker.readthedocs.io](https://checker.readthedocs.io/).

 ## Development

-Currently the team uses [Nix](https://nixos.org/) to provide all dependencies, including OCaml packages and appropriate (perhaps even patched) versions of Ligo and other necessary tools, so this is the recommended method.
-For the curious, the dependencies are listed in `shell.nix`.
+Currently the team uses Docker (via the [Earthly](https://earthly.dev/get-earthly) command line tool) to provide all dependencies, including OCaml packages and appropriate (perhaps even patched) versions of
+Ligo and other necessary tools.

+All Docker images are stored on GitHub container registry.
+To benefit from the cached versions of images built by CI you'll want to ensure that you follow [GitHub's instructions](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry) for authenticating to the container registry.

 For development, you'll also need the [ctez](https://github.com/tezos-checker/ctez) submodule.
 To fetch all submodules, run: